Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 #### **Django**
  * Django Summernote - Used to provide admins with an easier way to provide content for the main site, in the back end.
 This allows admins to improve the layout.
- * Django all-auth
+ * Django all-auth - I installed all auth at the start of the project, but I did not end up using it.
+I left it installed in case any future decisions are made to implement it in future versions.
  * Django Crispy forms - Was used to display pre-designed forms and inject some CSS into the template.
  * Django Messages - This was used to display messages to users such as notifying the user of sucessful form submission.
  * Gunicorn
  * Cloudinary - Used to store images externally to assist with Heroku issues of wiping content.
  * Postgres - Database management system used.
  * Bootstrap
- * Font Awesome
+ * Font Awesome - Used for the listen graphic on the page.
  * Summernote - Was used for the admin panel.
- * Whitenoise - I installed this to try and solve an error in the console as part of a debuggin process.
+ * Whitenoise - I installed this to try and solve an error in the console as part of a debugging process.
 The error was a collect static error, and heroku advised that whitenoise may be the solution.
-It wasn;t the solution, but this is why whitenoise is installed - and not used.
+It wasn't the solution, but this is why whitenoise is installed - and not used.

 ### **Technology and Validation**